iShiBin/info5100/assignments/Assignment3.md

 **Algorithm**

 As required in the assignment notes - the characters in the string is case senstive and all the space and punctuation counts.
 Count up the each char's occurance in s1 and then count down it in s2.
 If all the number is anagram, then every number in the count should be 0.
-Otherwise, they are not anagrams.
+Otherwise, they are not anagrams. (result 2)

 ```java
     public boolean checkIfTwoStringsAreAnagrams(String s1, String s2) {